loxer/GT2roguelike/README.md

 * Gameplay videos: [WIKI](https://github.com/daaning/GT2roguelike/wiki/gameplay)

 ## Play
-- to play Electro Dungeon on Windows, use the download on our releases page
+- to play Electro Dungeon on Windows, get it from our [releases page]https://github.com/daaning/GT2roguelike/releases)
 - use WSAD or arrow keys to walk around in the dungeon
 - point and shoot at enemies with your right mouse button
 - charge by going over outlets